-A practical AD8175 circuit must be mounted to an actual circuit board in order to connect it to power supplies and measurement equipment.
+A practical AD8178 circuit must be mounted to an actual circuit board to connect it to power supplies and measurement equipment.
 Great care has been taken to create an evaluation board (available upon request) that adds minimum crosstalk to the intrinsic device.
-This, however, raises the issue that a system's crosstalk is a combination of the intrinsic crosstalk of the devices in addition to the circuit board to which they are mounted.
+This, however, raises the issue that system crosstalk is a combination of the intrinsic crosstalk of the devices, in addition to the circuit board to which they are mounted.
 It is important to try to separate these two areas when attempting to minimize the effect of crosstalk.

 In addition, crosstalk can occur among the inputs to a crosspoint and among the outputs.
 It can also occur from input to output.
-Techniques are discussed in the following sections for diagnosing which part of a system is contributing to crosstalk.
+In the following sections, techniques are discussed for diagnosing which part of a system is contributing to crosstalk.